enfrte/finnish-expression-practice/react-version/README.md

 This is the react version, which uses functional react components with Context and Hooks.

-This version uses mongodb for data storage.
+This version uses MongoDB for data storage.

-**To do:** Create a dynamic practice menu from db practice collections.
+Basic CRUD operations to MongoDB have been created with Express on the backend.